Sybil Florence Ingram, 96, beloved aunt, neighbor and friend died Wednesday in Cheraw, SC.

 Miller-Rivers-Caulder Funeral Home (www.mrcfuneralhome.com) of Chesterfield, SC is serving the Ingram family.

-To send flowers to Sybil Florence Ingram's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Sybil Florence Ingram, please visit our floral store.